haiderali27/fs16_6-frontend-project-integrify/README.md

 Install all the dependencies

 ### `npm start`

+Use
+git clone git@github.com:haiderali27/fs16_6-frontend-project.git
+to clone the project to your computer directory.
+Navigate to folder "fs16_6-frontend-project"

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.